Potty Training

 Stubborn Kids

-While most kids readily take to potty training, some simply object.
-Most often, kids will begin to get the hang of potty training after a few attempts.
+While most children readily take to potty training, some simply object.
+Most often, they will begin to get the hang of potty training after a few attempts.
 There are few tricks that may help you to convince your resistant child that using the potty is a good idea:

 Relax!